Police: Arizona crash that killed 2 cyclists likely accident

 He is scheduled to appear in Superior Court on March 3.
 His hometown wasn’t immediately available and it was unclear if Quintana-Lujan has a lawyer yet who can speak on his behalf.

+“We have a tight-knit cycling community, so this has deeply affected many,” said Goodyear Mayor Joe Pizello.

+“The cyclists are out there, getting exercise, clearing their minds, they have the right to ride in safety,” said John Dollar, whose son Rob Dollar died in 2017 when he was struck head on by a motorist as he descended the roadway that goes to the top of South Mountain in Phoenix.

-Police said the driver was driving a pickup truck hauling a trailer when the vehicle crashed into a group of bicyclists about 8 a.m.
-Saturday on the Cotton Lane Bridge in Goodyear, which is located about 19 miles (30 kilometers) west of Phoenix.
+Police said the driver in Saturday’s crash was driving a pickup truck hauling a trailer when the vehicle crashed into a group of bicyclists about 8 a.m. on the Cotton Lane Bridge in Goodyear, which is located about 19 miles (30 kilometers) west of Phoenix.

 Quintana-Lujan stayed at the scene of the crash and was cooperating with authorities in their investigation, police spokeswoman Lisa Berry said.